eric-mahasi/clinic/README.md

 patient details at a clinic.

 # Task
-The assignment required us to create a C ++ program that uses functions and can read and write to files.
+The assignment required us to create a C++ program that uses functions and can read and write to files.

 # Features